SamuelMarks/ml-glaucoma/ml_glaucoma/models/CNNs_for_automatic_glaucoma/Readme.txt

-Paper: Fine-Tuned Convolutional Neural Networks for Glaucoma Assessment using Fundus Images
+Paper: CNNs for automatic glaucoma assessment using fundus images: an extensive validation

 Folder "images": The test images need to be placed here.
 They need to be divided into 2 folders, "glaucoma" and "notGlaucoma" Folder "models": Contains json files for the models.
 You will have to download/train and save the weights of the models to these folders.